aerogear/offix/docs/ref-configuration.md

   link
 });
 ```

+Note: if using TypeScript, you may need to declare the cachePersistor as follows `const cachePersistor = new CachePersistor<NormalizedCacheObject>(...options)` or you may experience compiler errors.

 This example uses `createDefaultCacheStorage` to create the default IndexedDB based storage driver.
 The storage can be swapped depending on the platform.
 For example `window.localstorage` in older browsers or `AsyncStorage` in [React Native](./react-native.md).